ibhagwan/dots/README-vim.md

 /<ctrl-r><ctrl-a>           " put WORD under cursor into search mode /\v{pattern}                " Search forwards using Vim's 'very magic' pattern
-                            " special characters can be used without esc seq n                           " repeat search in same direction N                           " repeat search in opposite direction & or :&&                    " repeat last substitute in the same line g&                          " repeat last substitute on all lines :noh                        " remove highlighting of search matches
+                            " special characters can be used without esc seq n N                         " repeat search in same, opposite direction & or :&&                    " repeat last substitute in the same line g&                          " repeat last substitute on all lines :noh                        " remove highlighting of search matches